gsdriver/blackjack-strategy/README.md

  * Hit soft total up to and including 17
  * Hit soft 18 if the dealer has 9, 10, or Ace showing

+## Simple
 The "simple" strategy is a little more complex than the "easy" option and designed for more intermediate players (for example "always split 8s").

+## Advanced
 In the case of "advanced," Basic Stategy is followed even in more advanced edge-cases (for example, surrender a pair of 8s against a dealer ace if the dealer hits soft 17).

+## Exact Composition
 In the case of "exactComposition," certain rules are followed based on the exact make-up of the player's hand (for example, in single deck surrender a hand with a 10 and a 7 against a dealer ace if the dealer hits soft 17, but don't surrender other types of 17-value hands).

+## bjc-simple, bjc-supereasy, and bjc-great
+These strategies come from blackjackcalculation.com[http://blackjackcalculation.com/] and, similar to "easy," "simple," and "advanced" allow players to follow a different set of rules that are easy to remember, but provide a trade-off of expected payout for an easier set of rules

 Some example cases: